Product update

 InSiliCHO: Modeling Cell Line Dynamics for Process Development

-Modeling and simulation can be a powerful tool for bioprocess design.
-We now present InSiliCHO, an open source implementation for in silico simulation of Chinese hamster ovary cells (CHO) and a foundation for future work in DoE tools, active learning and more.
+Modeling and simulation can be a powerful tool for bioprocess design and cell culture process development.
+We now present InSiliCHO, an open source tool for in silico simulation of Chinese hamster ovary (CHO) cell dynamics.
+InSiliCHO provides a robust foundation for advancements in process development cell culture, cell culture simulation, and more.

 You can try InSiliCHO online in our app, or download the Python package with pip.

-• helps researchers understand and predict bioprocess behavior during scale-up;
+• Understand and predict bioprocess behavior during scale-up

-• allows qualitative exploration of system dynamics by testing control strategies quickly and cheaply;
+• Explore system dynamics qualitatively by testing control strategies quickly and cost-effectively

-See here for a comparison of process dynamics as described by a typical response surface as obtained with DoE (left), versus a response surface from a process model (right).
+See here for a comparison of process dynamics as described by a typical response surface as obtained with DoE (top), versus a response surface from a process model (bottom).

 DOE response surface